 We launched H&T Presspart’s innovative capsule-based dry powder inhaler with a branding design that effectively positioned it for developing pharmaceutical markets.

 As one of the leading global manufacturers of metered-dose inhalers and respiratory drug delivery components, H&T Presspart had the opportunity to launch a dry powder inhaler that would serve the needs of asthma/COPD patients, particularly in developing markets.
 Working with Hovione Technology to improve their existing device, H&T Presspart wanted to launch its enhanced dry powder inhaler, PowdAir Plus, at a key pharmaceutical conference.

-To drive demand for the product, we needed to create an easily identifiable brand that would stick in the minds of pharmaceutical companies.
-Additionally, as simplicity was a key aspect of the product’s USP, it would need to be a significant aspect of our branding design.
+To drive demand for the product, we needed to create an easily identifiable brand design that would stick in the minds of pharmaceutical companies.
+As simplicity was a key aspect of the product’s USP, it would need to be a significant aspect of our branding design.

 With the name already decided, we led a brand workshop with the client to establish their needs and marketing objectives.

 Previously, we had the opportunity to design a new brand identity for the company’s eMDI device.
 Our goal was to ensure the distinctiveness of each brand, while making them appear as part of the same family of products.
 Thus, the design team started with the same font family and worked within the same blue and grey colour palette.